getodk/slack-server/README.md

 ## 1. Provision a remote machine
 We currently use a small (512MB, 20GB) box running Ubuntu 16.04 LTS on Digital Ocean.
 We connect via SSH on port 22 with a private key.
 Passwords are disabled for remote root login.

 You will need to [create a user](https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart) called `ubuntu` for Ansible to use.
-To ensure the `ubuntu` user can run passwordless sudo, run `sudo visudo` and confirm these lines below are present, in this order, and are not commented out on the remote machine.
+To ensure the `ubuntu` user can run passwordless sudo, run `sudo visudo` and add this on the last line.

 ```
-# User privilege specification
-root    ALL=(ALL:ALL) ALL
 ubuntu  ALL=(ALL) NOPASSWD: ALL

-# Members of the admin group may gain root privileges
-admin   ALL=(ALL) ALL
 ```

 You'll also need to setup [create a RSA key pair](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) on the remote machine.
 Once you do: